Program in Health Care Administration

 HCA 5803.
 Issues and Trends in Health Care Administration.
 Group study of current issues and trends in Health Care Administration.
 Prerequisite: Completion of twelve hours in HCA program or permission of instructor.
 Three lecture hours a week.
 Credit: Three hours.

 HCA 5883.
 Professional Portfolio and Healthcare Career Competencies.
 Final course in the HCA curriculum focusing on the integration of knowledge and application of theories, models, and techniques from preceding courses in the management of a health services organization.
 Students finalize and present a standardized content of papers, projects, cases, internship activities, awards and related activities to provide evidence of cognitive, behavioral, and developmental characteristics.
 These are evidence of identified skills and competencies, demonstration of ability in core content areas, identification of relationship of skills to career path, reflection and integration of learning, personal growth and development, and a career plan.
-Co-requisite: HCA 5933.
 Three lecture hours a week.
 Credit: Three hours.

 HCA 5903.
 Special Topics.
 Organized course with each section's title and content varying with specific subject matter and topic offered.
 May be repeated for credit when topics vary.
 Three lecture hours a week.
 Credit: Three hours.